-Workload balancing
+Workload routing

-Workload balancing is the routing of transactions or programs among a group of target regions according to the availability and activity levels of those target regions.
-Workload balancing can be used in addition to, or in place of, workload separation.
+Workload routing is the directing of transactions or programs among a group of target regions according to the availability, health, and activity levels of those target regions.
+You can use workload routing in addition to, or in place of, workload separation.

-For example, CICSPlex SM can balance the workload among the SALESGRP target regions by selecting, as each transaction is initiated, the target region that is likely to deliver the best performance.
+CICSPlex SM can route a workload among a defined group of target regions by selecting, when each transaction is initiated, the target region that is likely to deliver the best performance.